-On or around September 15, 2022, the Ethereum blockchain is expected to switch its consensus mechanism from proof-of-work (PoW) to proof-of-stake (PoS).
+On or around September 15, 2022, the Ethereum blockchain (Eth) is expected to switch its consensus mechanism from proof-of-work (PoW) to proof-of-stake (PoS).
 Under PoS, validators “stake” the blockchain’s native cryptocurrency by sending it to a smart contract where it stays locked, with one validator chosen at random to confirm each new block and receive the associated reward.
 In Ethereum’s case, validators must stake 32 Ether, but users can receive staking rewards with less by joining a staking pool.
-PoS is more environmentally friendly than the PoW consensus mechanism, under which miners compete to validate new blocks by expending large amounts of computing power and electricity.
-In addition to the environmental impact, many believe the switch to PoS can reduce the risk of over-centralization by opening up the validator role to anyone with Ether to stake, as opposed to just those with expensive mining equipment.
+PoS is more environmentally friendly than the PoW consensus mechanism, under which miners compete to validate new blocks by expending large amounts of energy-intensive computing power.
+In addition to requiring less energy consumption, many believe the switch to PoS can reduce the risk of over-centralization by opening up the validator role to anyone with Ether to stake, as opposed to just those with expensive mining equipment.

-Ethereum’s switch is known as “The Merge” because Ethereum’s PoS blockchain, known as Eth2, has been operating in a testing state known as the Beacon Chain since late 2020.
+Ethereum’s switch is known as “The Merge” because Ethereum’s PoS blockchain, known as Eth2 or Ethereum 2.0, has been operating in a testing state known as the Beacon Chain since late 2020.
 With The Merge, Eth2 and Eth1 will come together to form one blockchain, with Eth1 acting as the execution layer handling transactions and Eth2 as the consensus layer handling PoS consensus.
-Below, we’ll look at a few possible knock-on effects of The Merge, as well as the on-chain indicators observers can use to track those effects.
+Below, we’ll look at a few possible knock-on effects of The Ethereum Merge, as well as the on-chain indicators observers can use to track those effects within the crypto and Ethereum ecosystem.

 Increased Ethereum staking following The Merge